DmitriiDenisov/sdaia_t5c04_projects/README.md

 # sdaia_t5c04_projects
-Repo with all projects submitted by students
+Repo with all projects done by students

 ## 1. EDA